mleverance/sc_git_lessons/03-mtl-create.md

 ---

 Once Git is configured,
 we can start using it.
+This lesson is using a story with three characters - the Wolfman, the Mummy, and Dracula - who are investigating if it's possible to send a planetary lander to Mars, so the files we create and text we type will relate to them.
 Let's create a directory for our work and then move into that directory:

 ~~~ {.bash}